GTS-MEGHNI/GTS-MEGHNI/README.md

 ## ⟡ Selected Work

-- **Insurance Platform Upgrade** — Re-architected a .NET/React platform's CMS and payment integration, redeployed on new infrastructure for reliability and performance.
+- **Insurance Platform Modernization.** Re-architected a legacy platform's content and payment layers behind stable service boundaries, then migrated it onto new infrastructure without disrupting live traffic.
-- **TM Agency — Credit & Benefits Platform** — Laravel/PostgreSQL backend + backoffice for enterprise credit allocation and beneficiary management.
+- **Enterprise Credit & Benefits Platform.** Designed the data model and API surface for credit allocation and beneficiary management, with an administrative backoffice built on the same contracts.
-- **Internal Observability Tool** — NestJS, React, and TypeScript log-tracking system using ClickHouse, PostgreSQL, and Redis at scale.
+- **Distributed Observability System.** Log ingestion and tracking pipeline built for high write volume, separating hot operational storage from analytical columnar storage.
-- **Quality Control Dashboard** — Multitenant Laravel system with Redis caching, built for horizontal scaling.
+- **Multitenant Quality Control System.** Tenant-isolated architecture with a caching layer designed for horizontal scaling under uneven per-tenant load.

 <div align="center">